 In September 2015, SPL entered into the SPL Working Capital Facility, which is intended to be used for loans to SPL("Working Capital Loans"), the issuance of letters of credit on behalf of SPL, as well as for swing line loans to SPL ("Swing Line Loans"), primarily for certain working capital requirements related to developing and placing into operation the Liquefaction Project.
 SPL may, from time to time, request increases in the commitments under the SPL Working Capital Facility of up to \$760 million and, upon the completion of the debt financing of Train 6 of the Liquefaction Project, request an incremental increase in commitments of up to an additional \$390 million.
-As of December 31, 2017 and 2016, SPL had \$470 million and \$653 million of available commitments, \$730 million and \$324 million aggregate amount of issued letters of credit and zero and \$224 million of loans outstanding under the SPL Working Capital Facility, respectively.
+As of December 31, 2018 and 2017, SPL had \$775 million and \$470 million of available commitments and \$425 million and \$730 million aggregate amount of issued letters of credit under the SPL Working Capital Facility, respectively.
+SPL did not have any amounts outstanding under the SPL Working Capital Facility as of both December 31, 2018 and 2017.